 As with all therapy at our practice, we provide culturally congruent therapy--we integrate your individual cultures, beliefs, and views into your couple's therapy and help you get a better understanding of how to build a relationship that melds those together-- and trauma informed therapy-- we assess for trauma and are mindful of interventions we introduce and use to help you learn how to support one another when triggers arise.

 Couples therapy sessions are about 60-90 minutes long-- your initial sessions may be longer for assessment purposes.

-Unfortunately most insurance companies won't cover couple's therapy but it may be worth making a call to your insurance provider.
+Some insurance companies will cover couple's therapy so it may be worth making a call to your insurance provider.

 Be mindful about using your HSA account and contact the appropriate people to confirm that you can use your HSA for couple's therapy.

 Out of pocket costs for couple's therapy in California without insurance will be about $150-250.

 TOC Therapy's usual fee is $225/session but we offer sliding scale.
 Contact us to inquire-- we may be able to meet your budget.

 Does couples therapy make things worse?
 Will it work?